bolajahmad/proownas/packages/contracts/README.md

 ### The DAO

 #### Storage

  ```
     #[ink(storage)]
     #[derive(Default)]
     pub struct DAO {
         cid_by_proposal_id: Mapping<u128, Vec<u8>>,
-        proposals_by_id: Mapping<u128, Proposal>,
+        proposal_by_id: Mapping<u128, Proposal>,
         proposals_by_account: Mapping<AccountId, Vec<u128>>,
-        proposal_count: u64,
+        proposal_count: u128,
+        votes_by_proposal: Mapping<(u128, AccountId), Vote>,
         assets_owned: Mapping<Vec<u8>, AccountId>,
+        token_contract: AccountId,
     }
 ```

 ####  Messages

 **Submit new asset**
-Allows user to register.
-Technically, you're submitting your asset cid along with your wallet address, and the proposal count will be incremented as every action is a proposal.
+Anyone can submit a new proposal/asset.
+Once a proposal is submitted, an off-chain verification process begins and the result of this off-chain process is announced by an Oracle (for now the Oracle is missing).